Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Methodology

 \subsection{Quantum Data Encoding}

 To interface between the classical and quantum layers, we encode the transformed classical data into a quantum state, denoted as $\ket{\psi}$ (see Figures~\ref{fig:ampl} and~\ref{fig:ampl_enc}).

 Two commonly used methods for quantum data encoding are Angle Encoding and Amplitude Encoding, illustrated in Figures~\ref{fig:ang_enc} and~\ref{fig:ampl_enc}, respectively.

-In Angle Encoding, classical feature values are mapped to the rotation angles of single-qubit gates (Figure~\ref{fig:ang_enc}).
-While straightforward, this method requires one qubit per input feature, making it impractical for high-dimensional datasets such as those used in recovery rate prediction.
+Angle Encoding~\cite{schuld2018supervised, ranga2024quantum, rath2024quantum, gong2024quantum} maps classical data onto the rotation angles of single-qubit gates.
+While straightforward, this method requires one qubit per input feature, making it computationally demanding and impractical for high-dimensional datasets like those used in our recovery rate prediction due to the limited availability of logical qubits in current quantum hardware and classical simulators.

 To overcome this limitation, we adopt Amplitude Encoding, which maps a $2^n$-dimensional classical feature vector into the amplitude components of an $n$-qubit quantum state as follows

 where $N = 2^n$ is the number of features, $b_1^i, \dots, b_n^i$ is the binary representation of integer $i$, and $\alpha_i$ are the normalized amplitudes derived from the input data.